ceccon-t/JenAI/README.md

 `$ java -jar JenAI.jar -p 8888`

+By default the application uses streaming response, with new tokens being displayed as soon as they are produced.
+This provides quick feedback and is useful when working with bigger models, that might take several minutes to produce the entire response.
+However, it is also possible to run it using block responses, displaying the response only when its entirety has been produced by the model - the advantage of this is that it allows for calculating the prompt usage metrics, which can help get a sense of when a model is likely to start forgetting earlier messages.
+Example using block responses (`-s` option stands for streaming, can be set to `true` or `false`):

+`$ java -jar JenAI.jar -s false`

 You can also start a conversation from a previously saved state (check `How to use` section for info about saving).
 For this, pass a `-c` option with the path from the current working directory to the json file that was saved (make sure to reference the JSON file, not the plain text one).
 Example:

 `$ java -jar JenAI.jar -c ./jenai_chats/JenAI_chat_2024-09-08_12-00-00_7167862348.json`